John Ball

 John reported for service on 23 May 1916 at Nottingham and was posted to the Royal Garrison Artillery (Gunner); 18th Heavy Battery.

-His brother Francis William Ball was conscripted on 17 May 1916 and also posted to the Royal Garrison Artillery with the next service number to his brother (80822).
+John's brother, Francis William Ball, was conscripted on 17 May 1916 and also posted to the Royal Garrison Artillery with the next service number to his brother (80822).
 He was aged 29y 133d and working as a pork butcher.
 He was living at 53 Ossington Street, Nottingham, and named his father, of the same address, as his next of kin.
 Francis was posted to the 18th Heavy Battery on 18 January 1917 but landed in Salonika on 29 December 1916, 11 days after his brother John disembarked.
 Francis returned to England on 7 February 1919 and was demobilised on 3 April 1919.

-Nottingham General Cemetery, family gravestone, inscription: 'In loving memory of Elizabeth, the beloved wife of Thomas W. Ball died Decr.
+Nottingham General Cemetery, family grave, headstone inscription: 'In loving memory of Elizabeth, the beloved wife of Thomas W. Ball died Decr.
 31st 1938, aged 79 years.
 Also of John, their son, died in Salonika Augst.
 1st 1917, aged 19 years.
 Also of Thomas W Ball, died Feb.
 21st 1940, aged 77 years.
 Reunited.
 And Francis william Ball who died April 16ty, 1951, aged 64 years.'

 Nottingham Evening Post, 'Roll of Honour', 7 August 1917: 'Ball.
 Died of malaria, Jack, dearly-loved and youngest son of Mr. and Mrs. Thomas Ball, Ossington-street, Radford, Nottingham, aged 20.'